 What is Disimpaction of wisdom tooth?

-- It is a daycare procedure, depending on the severity of impaction they can take about 40 to 60 minutes.
+- Depending on the severity of impaction, the procedure could take about 40 to 60 minutes.

-- Incision, mucoperiosteal flap elevation, bone guttering and sectioning of a tooth if required, extraction of the tooth, hemostasis followed by the closure of incision with sutures.
+- Incision, mucoperiosteal flap elevation, bone guttering and sectioning of a tooth. if required, the tooth may have to be extracted.
+Hemostasis followed by the closure of incision with sutures is also done.